 EMI schemes can be designed to fit most exit objectives.
 Many of the EMI schemes we implement are exit only – that means it is only when the company is about to be sold do the employees exercise their EMI options and become shareholders.
 The employees then go onto immediately sell their shares along with other shareholders on sale.
 There are established ways to ensure that no employee can hold up the sale.

-There is a skills shortage, yet the pressure to limit expenses remains intense.
 An EMI scheme enables employers to supplement pay by providing EMI options which carry the the opportunity for the employees to enjoy a windfall if the company does well.
 We find that employers who do not offer options alongside pay and bonuses often discover their staff joining competitors.

 EMI options can be awarded at “nil cost”.
 Nil-cost means employees pay nothing to exercise and acquire shares.
 If the company does not perform the options can be left to lapse causing no wasted expenditure for the employee.

 Professional investors tend to be familiar with EMI schemes.
 Often investors expect senior management and directors teams to be motivated with EMI options.
 Usually, investors agree to dilute their investments to free up shares for employees.